semihgencturk/mint-react/README.md

 # Mint Official Website

-- It is an alternative website for the main project I developed for a student community in [Yildiz Technical University](https://yildiz.edu.tr/en)
+-  I developed this website for a student community in [Yildiz Technical University](https://yildiz.edu.tr/en)
 - You can reach the website via [this link](https://ytumint.netlify.app/)

 ## About The Project